-- Preliminary Engineering: Projects are further developed and refined to a level of detail necessary to complete an environmental impact assessment to comply with the National Environmental Policy Act (NEPA).
-This is also known as the NEPA process. - Final Design: Detailed project specifications are developed and a consultant is selected.
+- Preliminary Engineering: Projects are further developed and refined to a level of detail necessary to complete an environmental impact assessment to comply with the National Environmental Policy Act (NEPA). - Final Design: Detailed project specifications are developed and a consultant is selected.
 In addition, a utilities phase may occur during or after final design to move utilities, if necessary. - Right of Way: This involves acquisition of property needed for the project.
 This phase can be time consuming and costly, as negotiations must take place and legal issues may need to be sorted out. - Construction: This can last two or more years on major projects and it is usually the most expensive phase of work.